bal-sm/repo-for-learning/accounting/Accounting-Made-Simple/README.md

   - _The cash,_ however, isn’t actually **received until October**,
     - so the activity **would not appear** on _September’s cash flow statement_.

+Mine:
+> See?
+A record of income/expense **can/cannot** with its cash flow yet.
+Gitu we lah (sic, lebih teu puguh we sih bahasana).

 ## Learning in Progress

 Query?: